 (c)to keep in repair and proper working order the installations in the dwelling-house for space heating and heating water.

-So if you have a property that has need of repair just call us and we can act for you in a no win no fee claim to compel the landlord to carry out repairs and to pay you compensation.
+If you are living in a rented property that has need of repair, and if your landlord is refusing to act, our expert team may be able to assist you.
+We can act for you in a No Win No Fee claim to compel the landlord to carry out repairs and to pay you compensation.

 To contact our Property team, please call 01744 454433, or click here to email email@example.com >